Chinese people in Kazakhstan: Ethnic Kazakhs among the migrants

 The Kazakh government has sought to promote permanent relocation of ethnic Kazakhs from abroad in Kazakhstan by providing them with financial assistance and land grants in border areas.
 However, this eventually requires them to give up their Chinese nationality and right of residence; according to Xinjiang media, many later come to regret this move.

 Kazakhs repatriating from China have expressed that they experience difficulty integrating because they are more familiar with the Arabic orthography for the Kazakh language as used in China, rather than the Cyrillic one used in Kazakhstan.
 Further, they often speak only Chinese, and very rarely any Russian, as a second language.
 Kazakh repatriates from China tend to find jobs at Chinese companies or joint ventures.

-According to the official data, in 1995-2014, Kazakhstan citizenship was granted in total to 73,800 individuals from China, of who 73,713 were Kazakh repatriates; 13 – Han Chinese, and 73 – other ethnicities (as of January 1, 2015).
+According to the official data, in 1995–2014, Kazakhstan citizenship was granted in total to 73,800 individuals from China, of who 73,713 were Kazakh repatriates; 13 – Han Chinese, and 73 – other ethnicities (as of January 1, 2015).

-Since 1991 and until October 1, 2019, 1.057 mln ethnic Kazakh repatriates arrived to Kazakhstan.
-The number of oralmans from China was 13.2%, or around 139.6 thou people.
+Since 1991 and until October 1, 2019, 1,057,000 ethnic Kazakh repatriates arrived to Kazakhstan.
+The number of oralmans from China was 13.2%, or around 139,600 people.

 Most are concentrated around Almaty and East Kazakhstan Province.
 They form the majority of teachers of the Chinese language at Kazakhstani universities.

 Inter-ethnic relations

 Kazakhstanis generally express neutral attitudes towards Chinese migrants (55% of respondents in 2007).
 In 2012 this share with indifferent attitudes shrunk up to 44%, and the share of those with "poor" attitudes increased from 15 to 33%; respondents with positive attitudes accounted for 23% (26% in 2007).

 There is even some opposition to the presence or further migration of Uyghurs or Kazakhs from Xinjiang, because of the perception that their presence may draw more Chinese influence into the country as well.
 A 2009 proposal by the Chinese government to lease one million hectares of steppe for cultivation of soybeans sparked a series of protests in Almaty in December and January over the possibility that Chinese labourers would be brought to the country to work the land.

-According to the 2012 sociological survey, higher tolerance to Chinese migrants is observed among ethnic minorities and Russians, those aged 18-29 and 30-39, and respondents with higher educational levels.
+According to the 2012 sociological survey, higher tolerance to Chinese migrants is observed among ethnic minorities and Russians, those aged 18–29 and 30–39, and respondents with higher educational levels.

 There is a popular perception that a large and rapidly growing number of Chinese people marry Kazakhstani citizens to obtain permanent residency in the country, but in fact, there were only 74 such marriages between 1991 and 2007.